Updated on December 6, 2024

 Adaptive vs. Maladaptive Memory Networks

-Adaptive Information Processing (AIP) is a key concept of EMDR that will make it easier for you to understand the process itself.
-The idea is that we all have both adaptive and maladaptive memory networks – maladaptive memories, such as traumatic experiences, are stored differently from regular, non-upsetting memories, which are stored in your adaptive memory networks.
-Memories in the adaptive memory network are ones you can look back on and feel proud of yourself like you did the best you could, it wasn’t your fault, etc.
+Adaptive Information Processing (AIP) is a key concept of EMDR that will help you understand the process itself.
+The idea is that we all have adaptive and maladaptive memory networks.
+Maladaptive memories, such as traumatic experiences, are stored differently from regular, non-upsetting memories stored in your adaptive memory networks.
+Memories in the adaptive memory network are ones you can look back on and feel proud of yourself, like you did the best you could, it wasn’t your fault, etc.

 On the other hand, memories within the maladaptive memory network give rise to negative core beliefs, distorted self-perceptions, and a skewed sense of control.
-This is why a part of you may logically understand that you are worthwhile and good, and yet another part of you feels like you are unworthy or bad.
+This is why a part of you may logically understand that you are worthwhile and good, yet another part of you feels unworthy or inadequate.
 Both beliefs are fueled by past memories in your adaptive and maladaptive memory networks.
 Where a memory is stored depends on the state of your nervous system at the time the memory is created, along with the associations you already have and multiple other factors.
-EMDR’s goal is to connect the maladaptively stored memory with your adaptive memory network.
+EMDR aims to connect the maladaptively stored memory with your adaptive memory network.

 The Past Meets the Present